Ohio Insure Plan Logo

-Simply put, there are several ways you can withdraw money from your annuity.
-Many have several liquidity options so you can access your income and principal.
-Withdrawals can be taken on a regular basis – or as needed.
-We discuss all of your options below.
+The good news: There are several ways policyholders can withdraw money from their annuities.
+Most contracts have several liquidity provisions providing access to income and principal.
+Withdrawals can be taken regularly or as needed.
+We discuss all of the options below.

 Annuity Interest Withdrawals For Income

 Most annuities allow the owner/annuitant to take regular interest withdrawals.
-They are fantastic products for regular income payments during retirement.
-You can choose from monthly interest payments, quarterly, semi-annual or annual disbursements.
+They are fantastic products for regular passive income payments during retirement.
+Owners can choose from monthly interest payments, quarterly, semi-annual or annual disbursements.

-The requirement for most contracts is that you wait for one year before withdrawing the 10% if desired.
-But if you find yourself needing a extra for a small emergency, an annual annuity withdrawal amount is a nice feature to access your principal.
+The requirement for some contracts is that you wait one year before making a 10% withdrawal.
+But if you find yourself needing more for a small emergency, an annual annuity withdrawal amount is a nice feature to access your principal.

 Annuitization – Principal & Interest Disbursements